Frequently Asked Questions about Alcohol and Other Drugs

 Is it true that NDSU is a dry campus?

 A: Absolutely.
-Believe it or not, North Dakota State University seriously cares about you and your success at college.
-Statistics show that students who drink in high-risk ways are more likely to hurt themselves, others and their chances for lifelong success.
-Besides that, underage drinking and possession in addition to the sale of alcohol to minors is illegal.
+North Dakota State University seriously cares about you and your ability to succeed at college.
+Statistics show that students who drink in high-risk ways are more likely to experience harm themselves, put others at risk as well.
+Besides that, for a large portion of NDSU's students who are underage, drinking and possession is illegal.
+For those 21 years or older, supplying or selling alcohol to minors is illegal.
 That's the law.

 For that reason, the State Board of Higher Education and NDSU prohibit the possession, sale, dispensation or consumption of alcohol on board-owned property.